Parent of a Future Doctor: Everything You Need to Know

 The tricky part is staying concise, as they are only allotted a 5,300 character maximum, which is about 1.5 pages of single-spaced 12-point Times New Roman font.
 That’s not much space once you get started.

 We like to think about the personal statement as a superhero origin story.
-For example, Peter Parker would not have become Spider-Man without being inspired by his Uncle Ben and his murder at the hands of a criminal.
-The same goes for Bruce Wayne, who would not have become The Batman if he didn’t lose his parents at a young age.
+For example, Peter Parker wouldn’t have become Spider-Man without being inspired by his Uncle Ben and his murder at the hands of a criminal.
+The same goes for Bruce Wayne, who wouldn’t have become Batman if he hadn’t lost his parents at a young age.
 While it likely won’t be quite as dramatic as these examples, it’s important for your child to elaborate on an ‘aha’ moment or someone in their past who inspired them.

 Letters of Recommendation